|

 the ecstasy of transcending the

-reverse these roles: a man can desire to be filled
+can reverse these roles: a man can desire to be

-with the strength of a father (who in reality was
+filled with the strength of a father (who in reality

-weak, or absent, or cruel); a woman can desire to see, or be seen by, a mother
+was weak, or absent, or cruel); a woman can desire to see, or be seen by,

-infinite, and they all point to a certain lack of unconditional childhood
+fantasies point to a certain lack of unconditional childhood recognition,

-recognition, guidance, or acceptance that resonates with a current
+guidance, or acceptance that resonates with a current lack—that is,

 Sexual fantasies can also derive